mcummings128/gh-actions-outputs-experiments-1/README.md

 ### Reusable workflows

 The outputs block in a reusable workflow is a child of workflow_call.
 This outputs block can map outputs from a job-level outputs block, if present.
-See TODO SECTION for more information.
+See **__Passing Outputs between different entities: From reusable workflow and caller workflow__** for more information.

-# Passing Outputs between different entities
+# Passing outputs between different entities

 The whole point of outputs is to set them in one place, and utilize them in another.
 While a workflow step is reponsible for setting the value of an output, it is common to say something like "this workflow/job/action sets this output" or "this step/workflow/job/action uses the output."
 Thus the use of "entities" in the header for this section--an "entity" can can mean a step, job, workflow, or composite action.